- What is the Displaced Talent Mobility Pilot?

 The new pilot project relies on the participation of potential employers.
-Employers who wish to partake in the scheme must be willing to hire and sponsor displaced workers through the Skilled Worker route.
+Employers who wish to partake in the scheme must be willing to hire and sponsor displaced workers through existing skilled worker route or the Skilled Worker route.
 This means that participating employers will need to have a Sponsor Licence and will need to uphold the duties of a sponsor company.

 To get involved in the scheme UK companies will need to register their interest on the Talent Beyond Boundaries website.
 Once you have registered your interest, TBB will contact you with more information about the pilot and whether you are eligible to participate.